openshift/enhancements/enhancements/insights/pulling-sca-certs-from-ocm.md

 - The SCA certificate can be mounted to a `Pod` as a CSI volume (where the volume attributes will reference the `Share` resource making the secret accessible)
 - The SCA certificate can be mounted to a `Build` strategy as a CSI volume.
 The CSI driver is described in the [Share Secrets And ConfigMaps Across Namespaces via a CSI Driver](/enhancements/cluster-scope-secret-volumes/csi-driver-host-injections.md) enhancement and implemented in [https://github.com/openshift/csi-driver-shared-resource](https://github.com/openshift/csi-driver-shared-resource).

+### Configuration
+- The new configuration is tied to the Insights Operator, because the Insights Operator is currently the only component reading and using the `console.redhat.com` authentication token in the `pull-secret` in the `openshift-config` namespace, so if we decide to move this somewhere else, we must consider this fact.
+- The new OCM API related config attributes are adjustable via `support` secret in the `openshift-config` namespace
+- Following attributes are configurable via the `support` secret:
+  - OCM API endpoint
+  - time period to query the OCM API
+  - flag to disable this functionality

 ### Update period
 - Insights Operator query the OCM API every 8 hours and downloads the full data provided
-- The time period is configurable (via `support` secret key/value pair) and can be changed by the cluster admin.
+- The time period is configurable (via `support` secret) and can be changed by the cluster admin.
 Cluster admin can temporarily set a shorter time period to try to refresh the SCA certs
 - The documentation will describe the steps how to pull the SCA certs and update the secret manually

 ### Test Plan